Bilateral Economic Relations

 India-Israel Economic and Commercial Relations

 1. Since the establishment of diplomatic relations between India and Israel in 1992, bilateral trade and economic relations have progressed rapidly.
-From US$ 200 million in 1992 (comprising primarily of diamonds), merchandise trade diversified and reached US$ 10.77 billion (excluding defense) in FY 2022-23#, with Indian merchandise exports to Israel at US$ 8.45 billion and Israeli merchandise exports to India at US$ 2.32 billion.
-In FY 2023-24 (April-October)#, the bilateral trade stands at US$ 4.42 billion (excluding defense).
+From US$ 200 million in 1992 (comprising primarily of diamonds), merchandise trade has diversified and reached a peak of US$ 10.77 billion# (excluding defense) in FY 2022-23, with Indian merchandise exports to Israel at US$ 8.45 billion and Israeli merchandise exports to India at US$ 2.32 billion.
+In FY 2023-24, the bilateral trade was US$ 6.53 billion# (excluding defense) witnessing a decline due to regional security situation and trade route disruption.

-5. India is Israel’s second-largest trading partner in Asia and the seventh-largest globally.
+5. India is Israel’s second-largest trading partner in Asia.
 Though bilateral merchandise trade is dominated mainly by diamonds, petroleum products and chemicals, recent years have witnessed an increase in trade in areas such as electronic machinery and high-tech products; communications systems; medical equipment, etc. India continues to be a 'focus' country for the Israeli Government’s increased trade efforts.

 6. Major exports from India to Israel include pearls and precious stones, automotive diesel, chemical and mineral products, machinery and electrical equipment, plastics, textile and apparel products, base metals and transport equipment, agricultural products.